lukeboga/helios-js/docs/compromise-integration.md

 ### Handling Complex Patterns

-The CompromiseJS integration can handle more complex combinations of patterns:
+The CompromiseJS integration can handle complex combinations of patterns:

 ```typescript
 // Complex pattern with day of week and interval